Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 CENTRAL_USAGEREPORTING_INTERVAL=1h
 ```

-If for any reason the transaction metrics report cannot be uploaded to Amplify platform, the data are kept in memory and will be pushed at the next trigger interval.
+If for any reason the Transaction Metrics report cannot be uploaded to Amplify platform, the data are kept in memory and will be pushed at the next trigger interval.

 If the Traceability Agent is stopped while there are remaining usage events to be sent, the report is saved on the disk where the Traceability Agent is located.
 The data will be sent to Amplify platform at the next Traceability Agent startup.

 ### Reporting Gateway Platform Usage event - automatic reporting for online mode

 You can view the environment in *Enterprise Marketplace > Topology > Environments* once the Traceability Agent is installed.
-The same environment is visible in Amplify platform under the **Organization -> Usage** menu.
+The same environment is visible in Amplify platform under *Organization > Usage*.

-Once Traceability Agent starts, it detects the Gateway traffic, and begins counting the transactions.
+Once Traceability Agent starts, it detects the gateway traffic and begins counting the transactions.
 The Traceability Agent sends the Platform Usage metrics to the platform on a regular basis (default is daily).

 To change the reporting interval for the On-premise Traceability Agent, use the `CENTRAL_USAGEREPORTING_USAGESCHEDULE` variable with either a second, minute or hour notation: